NEW A.I.S.E. VOLUNTARY INITIATIVE ON LIQUID DETERGENT CAPSULES

 New voluntary commitments: PSP 2017

-) which included opaque packaging, enhanced closures, safety instructions on the label and monitoring of cases with Poison Centres, and the adaptation of this committment following new CLP requirements (PSP 2015
+) which included opaque packaging, enhanced closures, safety instructions on the label and monitoring of cases with Poison Centres, and on the subsequent extension of this commitment to all liquid-containing detergent capsules and its adaptation following new CLP requirements (PSP 2015

 1. Superior child impeding closures